dell/goobjectscale/README.md

 // First, provide user credentials for your ObjectScale. objectscaleAuthUser := &objectscaleClient.AuthUser{
-	Gateway:  "https://gateway.example.com:443", // Look at FAQ how to obtain it.
+	Gateway:  "https://gateway.example.com:443", // See FAQ on how to get it.
 	Username: "example-user",
 	Password: "example-password",
 }

 // Create new session with custom endpoint. iamSession, err := session.NewSession(&aws.Config{
-	Endpoint:                      "https://gateway.example.com:443", // Look at FAQ how to obtain it.
+	Endpoint:                      "https://gateway.example.com:443", // See FAQ on how to get it.
 	Region:                        "us-west-1",
 	CredentialsChainVerboseErrors: aws.Bool(true),
 	HTTPClient: x509Client,